To learn more about the museum's current capital campaign, please the Ohio History Connection.

 The pavilion will also serve as a community hot spot, accomodating family get-togethers, annual picnics, reunions, and other social events on the museum's park-like grounds.

-The museum is owned by the State of Ohio, is part of the Ohio Historical Society’s statewide system of historic sites and museums, and is operated by the local Armstrong Air and Space Museum Association.
-Neil Armstrong has never been involved in the management of the museum nor benefited from it in any way.
+The museum is owned by the State of Ohio, is part of the Ohio History Connection's statewide system of historic sites and museums, and is operated by the local Armstrong Air and Space Museum Association.
+Neil Armstrong was never involved in the management of the museum nor benefited from it in any way.

 © 2017Armstrong Air & Space Museum.
 All Rights Reserved.
 Website by Midnet Media.